 This view is very interesting.
-Since the year of 2017, there have been many changes in the entire public chain track.
-Everyone gave up the fight with “the Impossible Triangle” and chose to try some roundabout technical routes, including sharding, state channel, and more expansion on layer2.
-“But Conflux's idea is that we are thinking too much faster than walking on our feet.
-We need to take a step back and first make the performance of layer1 to the ultimate.
-The progress of technology is sometimes slower than we think.”
+Since the year of 2017, there have been many changes in the entire public chain space.
+Everyone gave up the up-front fight with “the Impossible Triangle” and chose some roundabouts, including sharding, state channel, and layer2 scalability.
+But Conflux's perspective is, our minds are so much faster than our feet.
+We need to take a step back and firstly make the performance of layer1 to the ultimate.
+The progress of technology is sometimes slower than we think.

-Let’s start with Bitcoin and Ethereum
+Start with Bitcoin and Ethereum

 So what is the difference between the heaviest chain and the longest chain?

-Paralleled block-producing ideas of Conflux
+Paralleled Block Generation Idea of Conflux

 What is a tree structure?